 Competition Cooking Rules

 - Competitive Teams shall provide all needed equipment and supplies, except as arranged for in advance by the Promoter.
 Teams must follow all electric, fire and safety codes as required by the local jurisdiction of the event.
 A fire extinguisher must be near all cooking devices or the team will be disqualified from the event.
 Teams are responsible to ensure that their assigned cooking area is clean and orderly following the event.
 Failure to follow this rule may disqualify the team from future ACSA sanctioned events.

-- At least one member of the cook team must be a member of ACSA prior to the start of the competition.
+- At least one member of the cook team must be a member of ACSA in good standing prior to the start of the competition.
 1st year of ACSA membership is free.